 There are also interesting legal developments in the Emirate of Dubai where parties use DIFC Courts as a conduit jurisdiction for ratification of domestic and international arbitration awards for their enforcement by Dubai Courts.

-Lutfi & Co DIFC lawyers have the requisite expertise and experience to assist clients in domestic arbitration and international commercial arbitration with its seat in the UAE or elsewhere.
+Lutfi & Co lawyers have the requisite expertise and experience to assist clients in domestic arbitration and international commercial arbitration with its seat in the UAE or elsewhere.